 SSI is cash benefit for people with disabilities who also have a low income.
-There are three main eligibility criteria for SSI: income, assets and disability.
 When someone turns 18 they can qualify for SSI based on their own income and resources.
-You will want to set this up in the first month after the person with disabilities' 18th birthday.
 Prior to age 18 the parents' finances are taken into consideration.
-If the child is still living in the family home, you can set up a room and board agreement to receive the full amount of SSI.
+If the child is still living in the family home, you can set up a rental agreement to receive the full amount of SSI.
 The Arc of King County has some resource that will help you set this rental agreement up.